JNU-BTS-Team/BTS-Agent-System/README.md

 BTS Agent System
+---Author: Peiwei Wu

-This is a repository used to store BTS Agent System for Computer-Design-Competition-2026.
+---This is a repository used to store BTS Agent System for Computer-Design-Competition-2026.